ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 Andrews, et al.           Expires 29 July 2022                  [Page 2]

-Internet-Draft      DNS Referral Glue Is Not Optional       January 2022
+Internet-Draft       DNS Referral Glue Requirements         January 2022

    DNS responses sometimes contain optional data in the additional section.
-Referral glue records, however, are not optional.
+In-domain referral glue records, however, are not optional.
    Several other protocol extensions, when used, are also not optional.
    This includes TSIG [RFC2845], OPT [RFC6891], and SIG(0) [RFC2931].

    At the time of this writing, referral glue is the only type of glue defined for the DNS.
 Referral glue records are always addresses (A